nasa-itc/novatel_oem615/README.md

 The protocol in use is Universal Synchronous/Asynchronous Receiver/Transmitter (USART).
 The novatel_oem615 operates on the usart_1 bus on the spacecraft under handle/node-port 1.

 ## Commands
-There commands for the novatel_oem615 include LOG, LOGALL, UNLOG, and SERIALCONFIG, as well as the generic commands expected of all NOS3 components (NOOP, RESET_COUNTERS, ENABLE, DISABLE, CONFIG).
+The commands for the novatel_oem615 include LOG, LOGALL, UNLOG, and SERIALCONFIG, as well as generic commands expected of all NOS3 components (NOOP, Request HK, Request Data, RESET_COUNTERS, ENABLE, DISABLE).
+Note that RESET_COUNTERS, ENABLE, and DISABLE do not communicate with the sim.

 ## Response
 Response formats are as follows:
+* Generic Commands (Hex)
+  - uint16, 0xDEAD
+  - uint8, command code
+  - uint32, payload
+  - uint16, 0xBEEF
-* TODO
+* Novatel Commands (ASCII)
+  - LOG COM [log type] ONTIME [period options]
+    * [log types] = [BESTXYZA, GPGGAA, RANGECMPA, BESTXYZB, RANGECMPB]
+    * [period options] = [ONCE, 0.05, 0.1, 0.2, 0.25, 0.5]
+  - UNLOG COM [log type]
+    * [log types] = [BESTXYZA, GPGGAA, RANGECMPA, BESTXYZB, RANGECMPB]
+  - UNLOGALL
+  - SERIALCONFIG

 # Configuration
 The various configuration parameters available for each portion of the component are captured below.